theolivenbaum/resin/README.md

 ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.
 What sets ResinDB apart is its full-text search index, its scoring mechanisms and its latch-free writing.

+## DocumentTable

+### A description of ResinDB's document store

+A document table is a table where

+- each row has a variable amount of named columns
+- each column is a variable length byte array

+On disk a document table can be represented as a file with a header and a body where the header is a column name index and where each row contains alternating keyID and value blocks, one pair for each of its columns.
+A value block is a byte array prepended with a size byte array.
+The max size of a value byte array is sizeof(long).

+The name (key) of each column is a variable length byte array with a max size of sizeof(int).

+#### Example (a document table with three rows and two distinctivley unique keys):

+	key0 key1
+	keyId0 value keyId1 value
+	keyId2 value
+	keyId0 value keyId1 value

+#### Byte representation:

+	int variable_len_byte_arr int variable_len_byte_arr
+	int variable_len_byte_arr int variable_len_byte_arr
+	int variable_len_byte_arr
+	int variable_len_byte_arr int variable_len_byte_arr

+To fetch a row from the table you need to know the starting byte position of the row as well as its size.

+### BlockInfo

+A block info is a tuple containing the starting byte position (long) of a block of data and its size (int).
+A block info is thus fixed in size.
+A block info file containing block info tuples that have been serialized into a bitmap, each block ordered by the index of the document table row it points to, will act as an index into the document table.

+### Compression

+You may choose to compress the value byte arrays of the document table.
+Compression flags, i.e. data describing how to decode a stored value byte array into its original state, are stored in a batch info file.

+Batches (of rows) have unique (incrementaly and uniformly) increasing version IDs (timestamps).
+Each batch can be compressed (encoded) differently.

+#### Example: A file containing batch info data (given that there are threee compression flags: no-compression, gzip, lz)

+	start_row_index end_row_index compression_flag

+#### Byte representation:

+	long long short

+When using compression uniformly over all rows a batch info file is not needed.

+### DocumentTable roadmap

+Implement log-structured writing.

 ## Usage
 ### CLI
 Clone the source or [download the latest source as a zip file](https://github.com/kreeben/resin/archive/master.zip), build and run the CLI (rn.bat) with the following arguments: